roxane-leduc/Chess/README.md

 # Chess
-Chess game made with three people in Pascal as part of a study project.
+Chess game made with two people in Pascal as part of a study project.